ROBERT SIEGEL, HOST:

 JAY CARNEY: Let's be clear.
 The new Ryan Republican budget creates a segmented replacement for Medicare that would burden seniors and end the program as we know it.

 WELNA: Despite its deep spending cuts, the GOP budget would prolong budget deficits for nearly three more decades, largely because of its generous tax cuts.
 More than anything, its passage today signals a big clash looming with the Senate over next year's spending bills.
 David Welna, NPR News, the Capitol.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.